A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Macroscopic models -- Payne-Whitham model

 \section{Macroscopic models -- Payne-Whitham model}

-Developed in the 1970s \cite{Payne1971,Whitham1999}, the Payne-Whitham model is a second-order macroscopic traffic simulation model that incorporates advanced features in terms of driver behaviour behind the wheel, which is influenced by the level of road congestion and other related factors.
+Developed in the 1970s \cite{Payne1971,Whitham1999}, the Payne-Whitham model is a macroscopic traffic simulation model that incorporates advanced features in terms of driver behaviour behind the wheel, which is influenced by the level of road congestion and other related factors.
 The model was first developed for a single road segment and later Kotsialos et. al. \cite{KotsialosPapageorgiou} came up with an implementation for road networks, paying special attention to the behaviour of cars at junctions.

 Being a macroscopic model, the Payne-Whitham model consists of an equation describing the joint evolution in time of the density (the number of cars per a small distance per lane) and average speed of cars at each point on the road.
+The fact that not only the density, but also the speed evolves according to a partial differential equation classifies this model as a \textit{second-order} traffic model (see \cite{CaligarisSaconeSiri2011} for details).

 An example of the output of such a model can be seen in Figure \ref{fig:mapMacroscopicModel}, which shows the traffic density on each segment of the road.

 Our model is derived from the one in \cite{KotsialosPapageorgiou}, the main novelty being that we considered that some of the road segments are controlled by traffic signals.
 In particular, we focused on the way drivers react to the change of state of a traffic light.
 We also improved the model in \cite{KotsialosPapageorgiou} by taking into account that there is a speed reduction when cars enter a junction and turn either left or right.